 Many teams have a dysfunctional relationship with their project management tool.
 They think of the ineffectiveness of these tools–often ones they’ve inherited–as a chronic condition that they have to bear and work around.
 This is a mistake.
 And one that’s costing you real money.
 Here’s why:

 Various studies show that the use of these traditional tools is leading to a high rate of project failures.
-IT and software teams are especially hard hit.
+IT and software teams are especially hit hard.
 As projects grow larger, they affect more parts of an organization; so when things go wrong the risk posed to the company can be catastrophic.
 Here’s a closer look at these numbers:

 There’s a high cost to sticking with the status quo.
 If you can’t adapt to the rapid rate of change required of modern business, your organization could be dead in the water.